 Vanity, thy true name be Profits -- at least for Allergan.
 The company is a leading maker of eye care, skin care, and aesthetic products, including best-selling pharmaceutical Botox.
 Originally used to treat muscle spasms (as well as eye spasms and misalignment), Botox found another, more popular application in diminishing facial wrinkles.
 Allergan's eye care products include medications for glaucoma, allergic conjunctivitis, and chronic dry eye.
 Skin care products include treatments for acne, wrinkles, and psoriasis.
 Allergan also sells breast augmentation implants and other surgical devices.
 Its products are sold in more than 100 countries.
-Valeant Pharmaceuticals has offered $47 million for Allergan.
+Pharmaceutical giant Actavis is buying Allergan in a $66 billion deal.

 Allergan's specialty pharmaceuticals segment accounts for the majority (more than 80%) of annual revenues.
 The segment's largest product lines are its eye care offerings -- featuring such brands as Alphagan, Restasis, and Refresh -- and the Botox/neuromodulator products.
 Smaller specialty lines include skin care and urologic medications.
 The company's second segment -- medical devices -- encompasses the facial aesthetic and breast aesthetic product lines.
 (Allergan divested its obesity intervention medical device line in 2013.)

 With a nod to vertical integration, Allergan manufactures most of its products, as well as the plastic parts and bottles used in its ophthalmic solutions.
 While it purchases most of its raw materials, it does brew up the botulinum toxin for its Botox products.

 The US is Allergan's largest market, accounting for more than 60% of product sales.
 The company also conducts sales in Europe (20% of sales), the Asia/Pacific region, and Latin America.

 Sales and Marketing